 1. Apply Dry Graphite Lubricant to Exterior Door Locks

 Dust and debris can make exterior locks kind of gummy or hard to turn.
 Therefore, its best to lubricate the keyhole with dry graphite.
 Dry graphite lubricant is a fine dusty material that comes in a small tube.

 NOTE: Graphite is so fine a little goes a long way.
 Be careful to NOT breathe in the graphite.

 Shake the tube, then remove the cap.
-Insert the nozzle tip into the keyhole and gently squeeze the center of tube to dispense.
+Insert the nozzle tip into the keyhole and gently squeeze the center of the tube to dispense.
 Be sure to wipe away any excess graphite afterward.

 2. Grease the Main Door Striker Pocket

 The door striker is the pocket on the frame where the deadbolt inserts into and secure hook latch onto to secure the door close.
 Dirt and dust can accumulate during travel so cleaning and lubricating the striker pocket is important.
 If there is too much build up the striker pocket could rust since most kinds are made of steel rather than aluminum.
 Plus, it would be embarrassing to accidentally get locked out if the lock were to jam.